optimus-forecasting-and-polling/HDSR-Paper-Materials/README.md

 # HDSR-Paper-Materials

-This repo outlines the supplementary materials for:
+This repo provides the supplementary materials for:

 Podkul, A., Vittert, L., Tranter, S., \& Alduncin, A. (2020).
 The Coronavirus Exponential: A Preliminary Investigation into the Public’s Understanding.
 Harvard Data Science Review.
 Retrieved from: